mayagroner/Ichthyophonus_timeseries/README.md

 # Ichthyophonus_timeseries
-Data and code related to manuscript submitted to ICES J of Marine Science 2021
+Data and code related to manuscript titled: Elevated prevalence of Ichthyopohnus sp. in a collapsed population of Pacific herring and submitted to ICES J of Marine Science 2021

 Data:
 1) AK Herring disease samples for R: From yearly disease surveillance conducted in Sitka Sound and Prince William Sound, led by Paul Hershberger at the USGS Marrowstone Marine Field Station